The digital transformation journey

 Let’s examine each of these digital capability accelerators.

 Digital transformation accelerator No. 1: Agile and DevOps

-“There’s an overarching need for companies to be nimble and responsive, to understand company needs, and quickly develop solutions,” Uniyal said.
+“There’s an overarching need for companies to be nimble and responsive, to understand company needs, and quickly develop solutions,” said Uniyal, the Infosys Agile leader.

 “Agile and DevOps enable companies to beat competitors by quickly experimenting, validating ideas and scaling leading-edge solutions.
 They enable greater flexibility and higher productivity.
 DevOps helps by automating the Agile software development lifecycle, enabling companies to deploy new features on a nearly continuous basis.”

-There are two primary barriers that prevent logistics companies from making more progress on Agile and DevOps.
+There are two primary barriers that prevent the automotive industry from making more progress on Agile and DevOps.

 One major organizational challenge is changing the culture to ensure that business cooperates with IT from the start.